Expert: Ukraine’s persistent strikes on drones could disrupt Russian war machines and trigger fuel shortage

 AI

-First results of the campaign
+First results of the

-In 2023, began its campaign of long-range attacks against Russian oil refineries.
+In 2023, Ukraine began its campaign of long-range attacks against Russian oil refineries.
 In 2024, the campaign was intensified.
 Since the start of the year, ten large refineries were damaged.
 Some of them have been struck several times.
 The number of major oil refining facilities in Russia is 32.
 There are also dozens of smaller refineries.
 Russia has already banned petroleum exports for a half-year starting 1 March 2024 to cover its domestic needs.

 At the beginning of spring sowing, the timing of attacks is right.
 Fuel demand is increasing rapidly in the agricultural sector of Russia.
 Last year, Russia faced a fuel shortage during the August harvest.
 This forced the government to reduce fuel exports.

 Ukraine is targeting fuel depots in the areas surrounding the frontline troops of Russia to create a fuel shortage.
 Fuel from the westernmost Russian refineries that were first hit, is sent to Ukraine where it is used to refuel enemy tanks, combat vehicles, and aircraft.
-The strikes also hurt the Russian economy, which makes it harder for the occupiers to manufacture weapons, finance their army, and launch missiles at Ukraine.
+The also hurt the Russian economy, which makes it harder for the occupiers to manufacture weapons, finance their army, and missiles at Ukraine.

 Russia produces over 530 million tonnes of oil per annum, of which 280 millions tons are processed in-country by the Russians.
 It would be a very painful experience for Russia to destroy these refining capacity, as it would force them to import more expensive fuel or export more oil at lower prices.
 In the first quarter 2024, Ukrainian attacks have already halted over 7% (of Russia’s) refining capacity.
 In response to refinery failures, Russia will increase its oil exports via Western ports by nearly 200,000 barrels per daily.

 In Russia, diesel and petrol prices are on the rise.
 If the Ukrainian refinery strikes continue, Russia will be forced into adopting even more export restrictions.
-It has already begun negotiations with Belarus about the increase in fuel imported.
+It has already begun with Belarus about the increase in fuel imported.

 The Financial Times reported on 22 March 2024 that the US warned Ukraine not to continue drone strikes against Russia’s oil refineries.
 They cited concerns over rising oil prices and potential retaliation.
 The warnings were apparently sent to senior officials of Ukraine’s security services.

 It is difficult to verify if these warnings were actually given, but Ukraine denied receiving any warnings.
 They were also urged to stop attacks on Russian oil refineries.
-Mykhailo Podoliak, Ukrainian ‘s advisor, denied FT report.
-He dismissed it as “fake news” and asserted Ukraine’s right under law to target aggressors war capabilities.
+Mykhailo Podoliak, Ukrainian President’s advisor, denied FT report.
+He dismissed it as “fake news” and asserted Ukraine’s right under international law to target aggressors war capabilities.
 Podoliak stressed that Ukraine would not accept dictations on how to conduct war after two years since the full-scale .

 Ukraine launched a drone strike a day after the FT report.
 The drone attack reportedly damaged the primary oil refining columns, which are crucial to the refinery.
 The action shows that either the US did not express any concerns about the strikes, or that Ukraine refused to obey them.